dev-sys-do/sealci/docs/arch/scheduler.md

 A scheduler has a pool of available agents.
 Each agent is connected through a continuous connection to monitor their resource capacities.

-Upon completion of a step, the results are sent to the sheduler through a REST API call.
+Upon completion of a action, the results are sent to the sheduler through a REST API call.
 It reports either failure with job identification, or success with job identification and results.
 The scheduler then reports the job results to the controller.

 - Agents connect to the scheduler.